sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Username: eg admin, Password: eg admin123
 ID and Description, type nexus-creds

-Next Click Add credentials
-Under New credentials, for Kind select Secret text Scope is Global
+# To generate slack token, before setting up slack credential
 To generate token, go to Slack Apps search for Jenkins, Select Jenkins, click configuration, click Add to Slack.
 Under Post to Channel field, select the channel you which to send notifications to.
 Click Add Jenkins CI Integrations
 Page down to the token field, copy token.
 Click Save Settings

+Next Click Add credentials
+Under New credentials, for Kind select Secret text Scope is Global

-In the Secret field enter the Slack token you would have generated ID and Description, type slack
+In the Secret field enter the Slack token you would have generated For ID and Description, type slack
 Click Create